ornladios/ALACRITY-ADIOS/README.md

 http://ftp.gnu.org/gnu/autoconf/
 https://ftp.gnu.org/gnu/libtool/

-1. Build timer package   [git@github.com:ncsu-samatova/Timer.git]
-   1.1 cd [TIMER SOURCE CODE]
-   1.2 ./configure --prefix=[TIMER INSTALL PATH]
-   1.3 make ; make install
-2. Build PForDelta package [git@github.com:ncsu-samatova/PForDelta.git]
+1. Build PForDelta package [git@github.com:ncsu-samatova/PForDelta.git]
    1.1 cd [PForDelta PATH]
    1.2 make libridcompress.a    // this will produce libridcompress.a in current folder
-3. Build ALACRITY [git@github.com:ncsu-samatova/ALACRITY.git]
+2. Build ALACRITY [git@github.com:ncsu-samatova/ALACRITY.git]
    1.1 cd [ALACRITY PATH]
+   1.2 ./autogen.sh
    1.2 Copy ./runconf to ./myrunconf
    1.3 Edit ./myrunconf, setting the paths for timer and indexcompression, and your output build path 1.4 Run ./myrunconf

 ==============Index & Query ============================
 1. Build Index:
-   1.1 cd [alalrity install path]
+   1.1 cd [alacrity install path]
    1.2 The executable file 'alac' is the command we need.
 It has following arguments ( type ./build/bin/alac, we can see the detail usage):
          'encode': indicates to indexing the data
          -p      : partition size, we can specify total size or total element number